Judith and Burton Resnick Education Wing

 Throughout the Resnick Education Wing are two dozen rooms of varying sizes, providing an inspirational setting in which to meet, learn, rehearse, explore, and share musical experiences.

-Located within the Resnick Education Wing, Carnegie Hall's Archives now includes a listening and reading room, accessible by appointment, increasing access to Carnegie Hall’s historic collections.
+Located within the Resnick Education Wing, the Carnegie Hall Rose Archives includes a listening and reading room, accessible by appointment, increasing access to Carnegie Hall’s historic collections.

 Adjacent to the Resnick Education Wing is a new outdoor roof terrace—a feature first envisioned in 1892 by the building’s original architect, re-imagined for the 21st century—that serves as a gathering place for those engaged in Carnegie Hall events and activities.